This hearty and flavorful okra stew features tender pieces of beef cooked in a rich tomato-and-onion-based broth.

 - You can use avocado oil or ghee instead of olive oil.
 I especially like using ghee - it's rich and flavorful.

-- Sometimes I use smoked paprika instead of regular paprika for a subtle smoky flavor.
+- Sometimes, I use smoked paprika instead of regular paprika for a subtle smoky flavor.

 - It's easy to make this dish spicy if you increase the amount of cayenne pepper.
 My husband likes spicy food, so I often make it more spicy for him.

 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps for making this recipe:
+Here are the basic steps for making this stew:

 Expert Tip